Please ensure Javascript is enabled for purposes of website accessibility

 Maryam is no longer living under the burden of being a bonded slave.
 She will now receive proper wages for her labor, and her children have the freedom to pursue their dreams.
 When asked how her life will be affected by this newfound freedom, Maryam says, “Now we can save a little money.
 I will be able to save and invest for our daughters’ future marriages.
 Our health will benefit as well, and it will help our kids … they won’t have to sacrifice their dreams of the future.”

-To help ensure these dreams can come true, GCR provided Maryam’s son with supplies for an income-generating project.
-He received a fruit cart and a donkey, and he is now able to add to the family’s earnings by selling these goods in nearby villages.
+To help ensure these dreams can come true, GCR provided Maryam and her son with supplies for their own small business, so they can generate a stable, alternative source of income.
+They received a produce cart and donkey, and they are now able to add to the family’s earnings by selling fruits and vegetables in nearby villages via their mobile grocery store.
 Samha, Maryam’s oldest daughter, hopes to use her skills and sewing machine to open a family-run tailor shop, a dream that is now within reach.

 Maryam continues to thank us and all who made her debt relief possible.
 She emphasizes, “When we prayed before, we mainly asked God for our daily bread, and felt grateful to Him for just feeding us.
 We used to ask that we would be free from making bricks, but now he has given this to us.
 We are so blessed.
 We would ask that God would help us pay our loans so our children can be free.
 Now, he has given us enough.
 The children are now free, and they can earn a living.”